trongthanh/int3ractive.com/_posts/2015/2015-09-27-goodbye-blogger-hello-github-pages.md

 Besides, here are other reasons of the move:

 - Blogger's WYSWYG editor is way out-dated and lousy.
 It handles new lines poorly and makes my posts, underneath the markups, like a single paragraph with just line breaks.
 You can suggest that I could write in HTML since I'm a Front End developer, but authoring HTML is a distraction to my focus on writing.
 - Blogger's XML-based template format is difficult to use and customize.
-Besides it doesn't provide a separate CSS files but inlining to the output HTML.
+Besides it doesn't provide a separate CSS file but inlining to the output HTML.
 This has kept me from rewriting my blog's theme for a long time.
 - There is no static file storage for the blog post's extras.
 Although it come with handy photo uploading service, for other stuff like downloadable assets and code demos, I had to reside on other services like Github or FileDen which often have cross domain issues or risk of service termination.

 ## Moving to GitHub Pages